Rockstar (Dolly Parton album): Singles

 Lead single "World on Fire" was released on May 11, 2023.
 After 55 years as a recording artist, Parton had her first release hit a rock-themed chart, with "World on Fire" debuting at number 13 on Billboards Rock Digital Song Sales on May 20, 2023.
 It went on to peak at number 1 a week later.
 The second single "Magic Man" featuring Ann Wilson was released on June 15, 2023.
 The third single, "Bygones", featuring Rob Halford with guests Nikki Sixx and John 5, was released the following day.
 The fourth single, "We Are the Champions"/"We Will Rock You" was released on July 21, 2023.

-Parton's version of "Let It Be", featuring surviving Beatles Paul McCartney and Ringo Starr, was released as the album's fifth single on August 18, 2023.
+Parton's version of "Let It Be", featuring surviving Beatles members Paul McCartney and Ringo Starr, was released as the album's fifth single on August 18, 2023.
 The sixth single, Parton's version of "What's Up?" featuring Linda Perry, was released on September 22, 2023.
 The seventh single, Parton's version of "Wrecking Ball" featuring Miley Cyrus, was released on October 20, 2023.

 Commercial performance

-The album earned 128,000 album-equivalent units, with 118,500 in album sales, in its debut week, making it Parton's most successful debut ever.
-It was also her first album to top Billboard's Top Album Sales chart in the chart's 32 year existence.
-It ranked No. 3 on the Billboard 200 list, the highest for any Dolly Parton album, and also was No. 1 on both the Country and Rock & Alternative lists.
+Rockstar earned 128,000 album-equivalent units, with 118,500 in album sales, in its debut week, making it Parton's most successful debut ever.
+It was also her first album to top Billboards Top Album Sales chart in the chart's 32-year existence.
+It ranked No. 3 on the US Billboard 200 list—the highest for any Parton's album—and also was No. 1 on both the Country and Rock & Alternative lists.